weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 6. In the **Microsoft Download Center**, scroll down to the **Microsoft Azure Active Directory Connect** section and select the **Download** button.

-7. Once the download is complete, in the notification bar at the bottom of the page, select **Open file** that appears below the **AzureADConnect.msi** file.
+7. The notification bar at the bottom of the page will display the status of the download operation.
+Once the download is complete, select **Open file** that appears below the **AzureADConnect.msi** file.

 8. This initiates the installation of the **Microsoft Azure Active Directory